 - At least 30 units of coursework taken through Northern Arizona University, of which at least 18 must be upper-division courses (300-level or above).
 This requirement is not met by credit-by-exam, retro-credits, transfer coursework, etc.

 - A cumulative grade point average of at least 2.0 on all work attempted at Northern Arizona University.

 In addition to University Requirements:

-- At least 86 units of major requirements which includes at least 33 units of Teacher Preparation coursework
+- At least 86 units of major requirements which includes at least 31 units of Mathematics and Science Teaching requirements

 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements.